hcoco1/phase3_cli_click/README.md

 ### Project Pitch

 **Database Tool (DT)** is a SQLALCHEMY/SQLITE3/CLICK command line interface (CLI) designed to manage US entities like states, cities, and counties.
 Users can effortlessly navigate through a color-coded menu, making CRUD (Create, Read, Update, Delete) operations more intuitive than ever.
 Whether you're looking to display all entities, add a new city, or even fetch the latest weather updates for it.
-Additionally, the tool integrates advanced features such as updating city coordinates and instant weather insights.

 ## Installation instructions:
 1. Fork and clone this repository.